anvilproject/anvil-portal/content/learn/getting-started/using-example-workspaces.md

 ---
-title: "Example Workspaces"
+title: "Using Example Workspaces"
 description: "The AnVIL project's featured workspaces demonstrate common genomic analysis pipelines deployed using data and tools available on AnVIL."
 ---

-#Example Workspaces
+#Using Example Workspaces

 The AnVIL project's example workspaces demonstrate common genomic analysis pipelines deployed using data and tools available on AnVIL.